Seth Frankoff: Seattle Mariners (second stint)

 On August 11, 2020, Frankoff signed a minor league contract with the Seattle Mariners.
-On August 30, 2020, Frankoff's contract was selected to the active roster.
+On August 30, Frankoff's contract was selected to the active roster.
 He recorded a ghastly 16.88 ERA in 2 games in 2020.
-On October 19, 2020, Frankoff was outrighted off of the 40-man roster and assigned to the Triple-A Tacoma Rainiers He became a free agent on November 2, 2020.
+On October 19, Frankoff was outrighted off of the 40-man roster and assigned to the Triple-A Tacoma Rainiers He became a free agent on November 2.

 Arizona Diamondbacks

 On January 8, 2021, Frankoff signed a minor league contract with the Arizona Diamondbacks organization.
-On May 12, 2021, Frankoff was selected to the active roster.
+On May 12, Frankoff was selected to the active roster.
 On June 15, he was placed on the 60-day injured list with right forearm soreness.
 On September 8, Frankoff was released by the Diamondbacks.
 Frankoff had posted a 9.20 ERA in 4 appearances for Arizona.

 Diablos Rojos del México

 On May 10, 2022, Frankoff signed with the Diablos Rojos del México of the Mexican League.
 In 2 starts, he registered an 0–1 record with a 12.00 ERA in 6 total innings.
-Frankoff was released on May 30, 2022.
+Frankoff was released on May 30.

 High Point Rockers

 On September 1, 2022, Frankoff signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+In 4 games for High Point, Frankoff pitched to a 4.76 ERA with 7 strikeouts across 5 2/3 innings of work.
+He became a free agent after the season.

+On June 9, 2023, Frankoff announced his retirement from professional baseball via Instagram.